toasterparty/metroid-fool/README.md

 ## [🙈 Spoiler](./spoiler.md)

-View this only if you are compeltely lost or have already finished the game.
+View this only if you are completely lost or have already finished the game.

 ## Credits
 |  |  |